-Under Section 56 of the Pensions Act, 1990 (as amended), and associated regulations, the trustees of defined benefit pension plans are required to have a valuation of the plan prepared on a triennial basis.
-The most recent formal actuarial valuation of the Smurfit Executive Pension Fund ('the Fund') was carried out as at 1 January 2022.
-A copy of the actuarial valuation is available to Fund members on request.
+Under Section 56 of the Pensions Act, 1990, and associated regulations, the Trustees of defined benefit pension plans are required to have a valuation of the plan prepared on a triennial basis.
+The most recent formal actuarial valuation of the Smurfit Kappa Ireland Pension Fund (the Fund) was carried out as at 1 January 2022.
+A copy of the report is available to Fund members on request.

-One of the purposes of the actuarial valuation is to set out the Fund's ongoing funding level.
+One of the purposes of the valuation is to set out the Fund's ongoing funding level.
 It does this by comparing the value of the Fund's accumulated assets with the value of its accrued liability.
 The assets and liabilities emerging from the last valuation were as follows: